 Laredo Petroleum, LLC is a Delaware limited liability company formed in 2007 by Warburg Pincus, our institutional investor, and the management of Laredo Petroleum, Inc., which was founded in October 2006 by Randy A. Foutch, our Chairman and Chief Executive Officer, to acquire, develop and operate oil and gas properties in the Permian and Mid-Continent regions of the United States.
 Warburg Pincus has many years of relevant experience in financing and support of growing exploration and production companies, having been the lead investor in several such companies, including companies previously founded by Mr. Foutch as well as the former Broad Oak.
-Upon completion of the corporate reorganization described above and this offering, Warburg Pincus will initially own approximately % of our outstanding shares of common stock (or % if the underwriters' option to acquire additional shares of common stock is exercised in full) based on an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus).
-In addition, members of our management team will initially own an approximate aggregate % interest in us.
+Upon completion of the corporate reorganization described above and this offering, Warburg Pincus will initially own approximately 80.5% of our outstanding shares of common stock (or 78.8% if the underwriters' option to acquire additional shares of common stock is exercised in full) based on an initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus).
+In addition, our board of directors, members of our management team and employees will initially own an approximate aggregate 5.5% interest in us.